Dual Energy CT Scan

 There are no adverse effects of a breast ultrasound.

 Breast ultrasound is often complementary to other breast imaging as a problem solving and biopsy guidance tool (see prerequisites, above).
+In patients with a normal ultrasound examination who have symptoms or clinical abnormalities related to one or both breasts, then mammography, tomosynthesis or MRI may be required for further diagnostic assessment.

 Cancer Australia – Breast Cancer